Sudden awakening: Later re-interpretations

 Guifeng Zongmi, fifth-generation successor to Shenhui, also softened the edge between sudden and gradual.
 In his analysis, sudden awakening points to seeing into one's true nature, but is to be followed by a gradual cultivation to attain buddhahood.

 This gradual cultivation is also recognized by Dongshan Liangjie, who described the Five Ranks of enlightenment.
 Other example of depiction of stages on the path are the Ten Bulls, which detail the steps on the Path, The Three Mysterious Gates of Linji, and the Four Ways of Knowing of Hakuin Ekaku.
 This gradual cultivation is described by Chan Master Sheng Yen as follows:

-Hua-yen
+Huayen

-In the Fivefold Classification of the Huayan school and the Five Periods and Eight Teachings of the Tiantai-school the sudden teaching was given a high place, but still inferior to the Complete or Perfect teachings of these schools.
+In the Fivefold Classification of the Huayan and the Five Periods and Eight Teachings of the Tiantai, the sudden teaching was given a high place.
+However, it was still inferior to these schools' Complete or Perfect teachings.

-Pure Land

-Shandao clarified that Pure Land Dharma is sudden.
+Pure Land Buddhism

+The Pure Land Buddhist patriarch Shandao clarified that the Pure Land teaching is a sudden Dharma Door, since on birth the pure land, one attains sudden non-retrogression, while all other paths of practice will take countless lifetimes.
 Honen explained it as “the sudden of the sudden (頓中頓) teachings”.
-Shinran classified it as Sudden Crosswise (vs. Lengthwise) Transcendence via Easy (vs. Difficult) Practice.
+Shinran classified the pure land path as the easy path of Sudden Crosswise Transcendence (contra the Lengthwise and difficult practice of the "path of sages").

-Dzogchen

-Dzogchen (The Great Perfection), aka Ati-Yoga, is a Tibetan sudden-enlightenment tradition.
+In the Japanese Pure Land school, the realization of shinjin (true faith), which guaranteed one's birth in the pure land, was often described as a sudden religious experience.
+This was called "ichi-nen" (the one thought moment) or “faith in one nenbutsu” (shin no ichinen) by figures like Shinran and Kōsai.

 Korean Seon

-Chinul, a 12th-century Korean Seon master, followed Zongmi, and also emphasized that insight into our true nature is sudden, but is to be followed by practice to ripen the insight and attain full Buddhahood.
+Jinul (1158-1210), a Seon master, followed Zongmi and also emphasized that insight into our true nature is sudden but must be followed by practice to ripen it and attain full Buddhahood.